jdfossapps/body-data-record/README.md

 An android application that helps you keep track of your body data!

 ## Languages
-Available only in English at the moment.
+Available only in English at the moment.!